Photo by Kelsey Chance on Unsplash

 “One of the things that you think is, ‘Am I that bad?
 Do I really have a drinking problem?’
 I spent a good two years taking online drinking quizzes, then of course I’d check every box and then say, ‘No!
 Still don’t have a problem!’
 So if you really do think that you are having issues, here’s the thing: Your soul is telling you for a reason.
 That’s your soul, that little voice right there going, ‘Hmm, I wonder if I have a problem.’
 You need to listen to that.
 We never want to.
 Nobody ever really wants to quit drinking.
 Nobody want to stop whatever it is that makes them feel better, because it feels better.
 But if you’re getting to that point where it’s not making you feel better anymore, and your soul is telling you to stop, pay attention to that voice.
 Your inner voice is strong; it’s trying to get through all the haze of all the other stuff that’s going on in your life right now; pay attention to it because you’re valid, you’re important enough to listen to.
 That’s the first step.

 Second step would be to get it out of you somehow: talk to someone.
 And that’s terrifying.
 Talk to a trusted friend, talk to someone who you know might be in recovery.
+A lot of people find that getting from help from a medical professional could be a good way to stop their drinking.
+They could even perform an etg test to make sure that you are following your detox.
 There’s always somebody in recovery that you know.
 Or talk to someone who you feel is a wise, mentor-type person.
 And get it out.
 Just speak the words, because once you do that, and you have it out there, which is also terrifying, I get it, I totally do.
 That’s when I called my husband and I finally said out loud, ‘I can’t do this anymore.’
 I had never said those words.
 And then I also said, ‘I need help.’

 Third step, for me I did the most terrifying thing and started going to some 12-step groups.
 They’re everywhere.
 I went and I sat and a listened and I knew — that’s where I belong.
 Is it scary, yes.
 But scary things in this regard are good.
 And if we just go back to that first thing, with the little voice, that’s little voice is trying to give you a better life and you need to listen to it because you’re worth it.”